sssata/HYKU/README.md

 [Store Link](https://www.tindie.com/products/kappachino/hyku-tablet/)

 ## First Time Setup Instructions, [Updated for HYKU Configurator v0.4](https://github.com/sssata/HYKU/releases/tag/v0.4)
+1. Download the HYKU Configurator from above Link.

-1. Plug in tablet with a USB-C cable (not included).
+2. Plug in tablet with a USB-C cable (not included).
 The LED should light up in a bright rainbow.
-2. Deactivate tablet by holding down the keyswitchs for 1 second.
+3. Deactivate tablet by holding down the keyswitchs for 1 second.
 The LED should turn blue.
 4. Open the HYKU Configurator and open the Tools tab.
 Ensure tablet is recognized by the program with the "Connected" indicator at the bottom left.
 5. Click Fetch Releases button, select latest version (v0.3 as of now), and press Update.
 6. After Update completes, the tablet will need to be re-calibrated.